HITECHCRIME/BATTOU_MOTH_Rakanichu/README.md

 ever so vengeful, carved into stone

-your life is resentful, missing your game
+your life is resentful, missing your game _ey_

 long way to trek (yeah)